Liberation of Riga from the Bolsheviks, 1919

 Related stories

-A commemorative badge dedicated to Admiral Makarov has been found in the courtyard
+A commemorative badge dedicated to Admiral Makarov was found in the yard

-A small military relic can testify to an extensive historical story.
-And although the badge represents the events that took place during the Russo-Japanese War, it shows the variegated military history and the involvement of our Latvian riflemen in other military conflicts both before and after the Wars of Independence.
+A small military relic can tell a vast historical story.
+And although the badge represents events that took place during the Russo-Japanese War, it also shows the colorful military history and the involvement of our Latvian Riflemen in other military conflicts, both before and after the Wars of Independence.

-Cape and ship Saratov
+Cape and the ship "Saratov"

 It can be assumed that Liepaja was the capital of Latvia for a short period of time, because during the Freedom Struggle the Provisional Government was stationed on the ship Saratov in this very city.
 The Saratov took the Provisional Government to Riga after its liberation, but many people do not know that the history of such an important ship for us ended at sea at Akmenrags.

-Aizporu half manor in the War of Independence
+Aizporis Manor during the War of Independence

 Aizporu Half Manor, Aizpute district, Kalvene municipality, is the westernmost place in Latvia to which Colonel Oskars Kalpaks' separate battalion retreated.